lundybernard/batconf/docs/source/devguide.md

 * Update the version in {gh-file}`pyproject.toml <pyproject.toml>`
   * In most cases just remove the `+dev` suffix `0.1.2+dev -> 0.1.2`
 * Add release notes to the {gh-file}`changelog <docs/source/changelog.rst>`
+  * Change the release date from TBD to the appropriate date.
 * Rebuild the documentation locally `make docs`, and review the new changelog entry
 * Commit the changes